RnbWd/chronic/RATIONALE.md

 }

-// modules can be built without prior knowledge of the file-system because files can be passed down from a central task index.
+// files can be passed down from a central task index

 ```